antrakhare00-beep/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-# 🍞 Bakery Landing Page
+# 🍞 Bakery Responsive Landing Page

 A modern and responsive bakery landing page designed to showcase freshly baked products with an elegant and user-friendly interface.
 This project was built using **HTML, CSS, and JavaScript** as part of my frontend web development practice.